eclipse-sumo/sumo/docs/web/docs/Tutorials/CityMobil.md

 Now we could close the additional file and already load it to the see the infrastructure.

 We will however reuse the additional file to start defining the vehicles (at least the vehicle types).
-Most of the vehicle type definiton is for the look (the color) and the vehicle class such that it will only use the right roads.
+Most of the vehicle type definition is for the look (the color) and the vehicle class such that it will only use the right roads.
 The cyber car also has a taxi device to react to passenger requests.
 We will also define a regular bus to allow for comparisons with a regular bus service in further iterations of this tutorial.